 There are further collaborative arrangements that may come into effect through national programmes.
-This includes the specialist capabilities programme.

 Through working with the West Midlands Combined Authority the Commissioner is collaborating on a wide range of issues this includes mental health and youth offending services.

 The Commissioner is also in collaboration with other bodies this includes West Midlands Fire Service and local councils through the estates programme where policing is being delivered in shared buildings.